sdondley/Dist-Zilla-for-Beginners/tutorial1.md

 ```

 And for reasons we don't need to worry about now, we have to add a brief
-abstract so `Dist::Zilla` can build our module with this line:
+abstract so `Dist::Zilla` can generate our distribution with this line:

 `# ABSTRACT: Quick Greetings for the world`